 In 1954, Roger Bannister famously ran the first sub-four-minute mile with a time of 3:59.4.
 Fourteen years later, Jim Hines ran the first sub-ten-second 100 meters, crossing the finish line one hundredth of a second under the then fabled barrier.
-Fast forward to the present day where one running remains unbreached… but barely.
+Fast forward to the present day where one significant time threshold remains unbreached… but barely.

-Earlier this year, running on a flat 1.5-mile Formula One race track in Monza, Italy, Eliud Kipchoge came within half a minute of becoming the first-ever marathoner to break the two-hour barrier.
-The Kenyan’s time of 2:00:25 is almost two-and-one-half minutes faster than the current world record set in 2014, but Kipchoge’s run won’t supplant countryman Dennis Kimetto’s name in the record book as pacers were employed in the attempt.
+In 2017, running on a flat 1.5-mile Formula One race track in Monza, Italy, Kipchoge came within half a minute of becoming the first-ever marathoner to break the two-hour barrier.
+The Kenyan’s time of 2:00:25 was more than a minute faster than his 2018 Berlin Marathon time, but did not qualify for the record book as pacers were employed in the attempt.